 Most recently, Yoler was President of Qualcomm Labs and SVP of Business Development for Qualcomm, driving new internal innovation, and exploring and closing new strategic partnerships and joint ventures.
 Previously, Yoler was a founding managing director at GrowthPoint Technology Partners, an investment bank advising entrepreneurs in building strategic alliances, completing M&A transactions and raising capital.

 Yoler graduated summa cum laude from Washington State University with a bachelor’s degree in management information systems.
 She completed a semester in the international business program at the University of Copenhagen and completed executive management programs at Kellogg, Stanford and INSEAD.
+In 2019, she was awarded a CERT certificate in Cybersecurity Oversight.
 Yoler has been very active in continuing her education at Stanford in board governance, biotechnology, biochemistry, neuropsychology, neuroscience and geology.
-She also guest lectures in the Engineering, Law and Business Schools at Stanford.
+She also lectures in the Engineering, Law and Business Schools at Stanford.